topickering/express-upload-api/README.md

 ### Concurrency

 The application uses p-queue to manage concurrent calls to the mock email validation service.
 This sets a concurrency limit across the application.
 If a limit per upload / request were preferred then an alternative concurrency manager such as p-limit could be used.

+### Rate limit

+Calls to the `/upload` endpoints are limited to 10 calls per minute per IP address.

+### Upload

+The application uses Multer to manage uploads.
+The destination, naming of uploads and file size limits can be configured.

 ## Testing